dd-ix/website-content/content/text_blocks/peering.policy.en.md

 ## Introduction

-DD-IX is the internet exchange point for Dresden and all of Saxony.
-As a non-commercial and open platform, we are available to all organizations and providers for multilateral exchange of internet traffic.
+DD-IX is the Internet exchange point for Dresden and all of Saxony.
+As a non-commercial and open platform, we are available to all Internet stakeholders for multilateral exchange of Internet traffic.

-The IXP is operated by passionately committed people within the DD-IX e.V. i.G.
+The DD-IX is operated by committed people of the DD-IX e.V. i.G.
 The DD-IX e.V. i.G. is a registered association under German law.